Strensham: History

+The name Strensham derives from the Old English Strengshām or Strengshamm, meaning 'Streng's village/hemmed-in land'.

 The Church of St John the Baptist lies in Lower Strensham atop a hill overlooking the River Avon, constructed in the 14th century.

 Strensham was once part of the Royal forest of Horewell.
-The woodlands were mostly removed around the time of the Civil War.
+The woodlands were mostly removed around the time of the English Civil War.

 Geography

 The eastern edge of the parish lies on the banks of the River Avon, while the River Severn is 2 mi to the west.
 Both rivers converge 4 mi to the south in the Gloucestershire town of Tewkesbury.

 Nearby villages include Twyning, Bredon, Eckington and Ripple.
 The town of Upton-upon-Severn lies 3 mi to the north west.

+Transport

+On 19 May 1966, in Nottingham, two new proposed 54-mile motorways were announced, planned by five counties.
+One motorway would join the M1 at Lockington in Leicestershire, and to join the M5 at Rashwood in Worcestershire.
+This became the M42.
+The A42 would later terminate at Lockington.

+The proposed 54-mile M69 motorway was planned to extend through Warwickshire to Strensham, on the M5.
+This extension of the M69 was largely built as the dual carriageway A46, around Warwick.

 Strensham services

 The village gives its name to a motorway service area located just to the north of the village on the M5 motorway which opened with the motorway in 1962.
 The Midlands Air Ambulance service has been operating one of its helicopters from the services site since 1991 following a deal with the then operator, Take a Break.